 The ML in PL Conference is an event focused on the best of Machine Learning both in academia and in business.
-This year, for the first time after two years of remote events, we've decided to organize a hybrid event for the first time.
+This year, after two years of remote events, we've decided to organize a on-site event with free live-stream for the first time.

 Learn from the top world experts